-You may be sabotaging your business with these bad habits
+You might be preventing prompt payments with these bad invoicing habits

 According to a QuickBooks report involving 500 self-employed workers and 400 small business owners, 8% of self-employed workers and 4% of small business owners say half or more of their invoices are paid late, resulting in various cash flow issues.
 It’s also been found that small businesses were owed $825 billion in unpaid invoices over the course of 12 months, according to research published in 2016.
 That’s nine zeroes.
 If you need a bit more perspective, the figure is equivalent to 5% of our country’s GDP.